richdmartin13/swiftech/content/quickbytes/terms/how-we-work.md

 Free Consultations are available for anyone, at the beginning of a project or for general information before a prospective project.
 However, we cannot offer free consultations for sessions or meetings that have already been scheduled.

 We may request a consultation with you before an On-Site Meeting if we feel we do not have enough information.
 Additionally, consultations may extend past their 15 minute scheduled time only if discovery is not complete, at the discretion of DropByte Support.
 DropByte reserves the right to end or bill for any Consultation in which advice is given or solutions are implemented.

+### Cancellations

+If you have scheduled a Remote Session or On-Site Meeting and are no longer able to make the appointment, you may reschedule the appointment at no cost, or cancel the appointment for a 50% refund.
+Unfortunately, we are not able to provide full refunds at this time for cancellations.

 ### Referrals